eamars/OpenTrickler/Manual/initialization_guide.md

 * If any of, or both motor vibrates, instead of moving clockwise or counter clockwise, you need to swap the middle two pins of the motor cable.
   ![swap_motor_cable_pin](Resources/swap_motor_cable_pin.png)

 * For positive speed, the both motors should rotate clockwise.
-If not, then you need to invert the motor step direction via the web interface, by toggling "Inverted Step Direction Pin, under "Coarse Motor", or/and "Fine Motor".
+If not, then you need to invert the motor step direction via the web interface, by toggling "Inverted Step Direction Pin, under "Settings" -> "Coarse Motor", or/and "Fine Motor".
 You will need to save the settings to the EEPROM and reboot.
   ![invert_motor_step_direction](Resources/invert_motor_step_direction.png)

 ### Configure and Inspect Scale Communication